 The word hyperpigmentation is an umbrella term — meaning it refers to a huge variety of dark spots on the skin, including age spots, liver spots, and acne scarring.
 Unlike actual scars though, which are raised or dented on skin, hyperpigmentation is just a darker area of skin.
 While a breakout is still healing, these spots might start off as purple or red before fading into a darker tone of the surrounding skin.

 These hyperpigmentation spots are caused when too much melanin is created on the skin’s outer layers.
 Usually, this extra melanin production is the skin’s response and attempt to protect or heal itself, like after a pimple.
 While some dark spots can fade over time, the fading process depends on two things: the origin of the spot and skin type.
-The good news is, there are tons of lightening and brightening products on the market designed specifically to alleviate hyperpigmentation of all kinds.
+The good news is, there are tons of lightening and brightening products on the market designed specifically to minimize the look of hyperpigmentation of all kinds.

 Just like there are many different types of hyperpigmentation and dark spots, there are several different kinds of acne scars.
 Here are four of the most common scars: